 How do I apply for admission to BSK?

 Please visit this page to apply online.
 You may also download an application and send it to the Office of Admissions, Baptist Seminary of Kentucky, 400 E. College Street Box 358, Georgetown, KY 40324.
 Please include the $35 non-refundable application fee as well as your autobiographical account with your application.
 Transcripts from all institutions of higher education which you have attended should be sent directly to Baptist Seminary of Kentucky.
 Three letters of reference (forms can be downloaded from the application page) should also be sent directly to the Office of Admissions from (1) a minister from your home or current church; (2) a church member, family member of peer; and (3) a professor or supervisor.
 You will also need to schedule an interview with the Office of Admissions.

 What if I am not sure what type of ministry I want to enter after graduation?

 Many seminary students are unsure about what type of ministry they will enter after graduation.
 One goal of a seminary education is to provide additional direction and discernment with regard to the call of God on each individual student’s life.
 Through the guidance of professors, administration and mentors in the field, classes and practical experience, BSK will assist each student in discerning her/his call and work to aid the student in following that call.

 What is the cost of attending BSK?

-Tuition is $375 per credit hour for the 2012-2013 academic year.
+Tuition is $375 per credit hour.
 Tuition charged for a semester is due the first day of class unless prior arrangements have been made.
 Several payment options are available and may be arranged through the Seminary office.